 Registration assistance is available through contacting the SDS office via phone at (410) 455-2459 or by email at disABILITY@umbc.edu.

-The following services and accommodations may be provided by SDS dependent on a student’s individual access challenges.
-This is not an all inclusive list.
+The following accommodations may be provided by SDS dependent on a student’s individual access challenges.
+This is not an all-inclusive list.

 - Placement Testing Accommodations